 - An honest day’s effort for a day’s pay

 - Honest consideration of a career in biomedical research (PhD programs)

 Normally participation in the TILT Summer Project is by recommendation from a faculty member of the Departments of Biology or Chemistry and Physics or RISE administrators Drs Potluri or Sherman.
 But you are also welcome to download and submit the completed 2014 TILT APPLICATION FORM to either of the RISE Administrators or directly to the TILT PI, Dr Erhart.

 TILT Summer Workshop PI

-*TILT is a part of the Chicago State University
+The TILT research skill summer workshop is a part of the Chicago State University

 MBRS-RISE Program funded by the NIH/NIGMS grant R25 GM059218.

 Return to the RISE Index page